NoroffFEU/development-platforms/src/content/docs/webdev-hosting/azure/azure.md

 - 2021: Microsoft Mesh was announced, offering mixed realtiy capabilities integrated with Azure.
 - 2022: Azure OpenAI was launched.
 Integrating AI models like GPT-3 into its cloud offering
 - 2023: More advanced AI and machine learning tools are made available.
 Increased efforts in Azures sustainability efforts, including tools to measure and manage carbon emissions.
-- 2024: Ongoing plans to move Azure's global infrastrucutre towards, and further integrating is with quantom computing technologies.
+- 2024: Ongoing plans to move Azure's global infrastructure towards, and further integrating it with quantom computing technologies.

 ## Bacground